Contact us at: firstname.lastname@example.org

 ~ Corey Flood

-sage- its use in ceremony that has endured for centuries, a
+our path, sage- its use in ceremony that has endured

 My mind becomes alive with images from my life that are beautiful and thoughts of them bring me joy, if my mind can find these special ways, my heart and action can bring these healing medicines to life.
 I hear the voices of my ancestors call to me, words to guide me on my way back to the innocence that we are all born with.
 A power calls to me “Come to me my son” “Come to me my son” with the strength to follow and belief that I am all you need to know, “I am here my son” with the power to bring you to your feet and accept all that meant for you, “My son I am waiting…… The tug of war inside you is wasted energy, “Come to me my son,” I will lead you to healing.
 You are a strong, loving man, come forth to all that is waiting for you.
 Clear the way “my son” Corey.

 My grandfather “Tunkasila” whispers “Awake my son,” awake to a new day I created just for you.
 In your life my son, I place obstacles in your path.
 Obstacles that you decide whether to face and conquer, or to accept the negative energy that allows you to continue to live in fear and doubt.
 Be brave my son and accept the wonderful gifts I create for you.
 Accept and conquer.
 I will never leave you.